 - Please provide estimated in-service date of the capital project

 C. Step 3: Approval/Capital Project Set-Up Process

-- Review New Project Request Form and Interest & Amortization (I&A) schedule with the Operating Analyst, Lead Administrator and other individuals (BOLT, Provost Office, or Officers as applicable) to determine the possible impact on the Units Operating Budget
+- Review New Project Request Form and Interest & Amortization (I&A) schedule with the Operating Analyst, Lead Administrator and other individuals (Business Operations, Provost Office, or Officers as applicable) to determine the possible impact on the Units Operating Budget

 - After receiving appropriate approval within your department; forward e-mail approvals and New Project Request Form to email@example.com in order to set up the capital project

 - Capital Management will send out Project Notification to individuals contained in the e-mail request.
 If you would like to include other individuals on the Project Notification e-mail firstname.lastname@example.org

 D. Step 4: Purchase of Capital Equipment and Software/Systems

 - Use the COA charging instructions on the Project Notification to purchase the equipment or software/systems

 - For fixed equipment, use building location

 - Include shipping and handling as part of the total cost of the purchase price

 - Departments should use the Capital Project Status Report after month-end close to monitor project expenses, funding, and bridge loans (unfunded project expenses)